 This course will be delivered both face-to-face and online using a synchronous format via the Blackboard learning management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard course site using your Mason email name (everything before "@masonlive.gmu.edu) and email password.
-The course site will be available on August 25, 2014.
+The course site will be available on January 19, 2015.

-The delivery of this course combines discussion, independent study, student group presentations, writing, and online meetings/assignments.
+The delivery of this course combines discussion, independent study, student group presentations, writing, online meetings/assignments, and individual conferences.
 Access to Blackboard and GMU email are required to participate successfully in this course.
 All communication and announcements from the instructor will be sent via Blackboard or to students' George Mason University email addresses.